aspose-total/Aspose.Total-Products/total/en/android-java/conversion/md-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to PS on Android via Java" h2="Convert MD to PS in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Markdown (MD) files to PostScript (PS) format is a useful way to share documents with others.
+PS files are widely used for printing documents, and can be opened by most word processing programs.
+By converting MD files to PS, users can ensure that their documents are compatible with a wide range of programs.

+<h2>How Aspose.Total Helps for MD to PS Conversion</h2>

-You can integrate MD to PS conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert MD file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to PS.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate MD to PS conversion feature into mobile apps.
+The package includes two APIs that can be used to convert MD files to PS.
+The first API is Aspose.PDF for Android via Java, which can be used to convert MD files to DOC format.
+The second API is Aspose.Words for Android Java, which can be used to render DOC files to PS.
+By using these two APIs, developers can easily integrate MD to PS conversion feature into their mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}